RhizomeDB/spec/README.md

 ## 5.8 [Soufflé]

 At time of writing, Soufflé is one of — if not "the" — premier extended Datalogs.
-It is very featureful, with numerous additions to overcome limitations in "classical" Datalog that are otherwise limitations for
+It is very featureful, with numerous additions to overcome limitations in "classical" Datalog that are otherwise limitations for richly modelling data, and working with large static data sets.

 <!-- Links -->